-Second, bring two things with you: your own canvas bags and cash.
 Many, maybe most, stands will not take credit cards.
 Some, at the permanent markets, will take the EBT or Food Stamp cards.
 Many markets have ATM machines for cash, but be prepared to pay high fees for the service.

-Fourth, compare stock and prices.
 Like any good combat operation, you need to learn the lay of the land.
 Pick a starting point and then do a complete walk-through.
 Keep an eye on the prices for items you think you want to buy.
 You could well find a big difference between vendors.
 So, don’t buy until you’ve determined there’s not a better deal available.
 It’s unlikely the vendors will run out during the time you’re looking around.
 You might even bring a small notebook and a pen to make notes.
 Most stalls are numbered so you can find the right one on your second pass.

 You’ll be tempted to buy the lowest price, but beware.
 Vendors often have been doing this for many years and they know the difference between a serious, regular shopper and a tourist.
 They also know how to hide bad items.
 This is particularly true with goods that are already packaged or wrapped.

-Fifth, talk to the vendors.
 Look for things that are unfamiliar and ask the vendors about them.
 They can give you lots of information about the item, how to cook it and how to select a good one.
 Often, you can trust them to select for you.
 You know you’ve got a good vendor when they ask you questions about what and when you’re going to prepare the food.
 Vendors are usually happy to help you and offer recommendations.

-Sixth, look beyond the veggies.
 You should notice that vegetables are always cheaper than fruit.
 That’s usually because the shelf life of fruit is generally shorter than that of vegetables.
 Also, fruit is often harder to harvest.

 But you should also look at the other vendors in the market.
 Often, there are flea market type stalls selling shirts, caps, sunglasses, homemade soap and custom incense.
 There are also snack vendors.
 That’s why I suggest you go before eating breakfast.
 You’ll find plenty of tempting goodies that will make a great morning meal.
 Many will have baked goods, some of them homemade.
 Usually, there are a few meat vendors, many offering meats you won’t find in the supermarket meat case, like rabbit, venison, elk and goat.
 Sometimes there are dairy vendors, especially with cheese.
 Usually these are homemade and of excellent quality.
 Poultry vendors will often have fresh eggs available.
 And because these are from small farmers, they’re unlikely to be contaminated with any food-born illness.
 If your market has a fish monger, you’re really in luck.
 The key to fresh fish is the smell, and you can’t get that in the supermarket’s freezer section.